DG Stewardship Program

-In 2018, we contributed over $4,425 from the sale of our used books and other events to:
+In 2018, the DG Stewardship Program contributed over $4,425 from the sale of our used books and other events to:

 - $390 – The Children’s Home of Poughkeepsie is dedicated to providing a safe and nurturing environment that improves lives and empowers at-risk children and families in the Hudson Valley and surrounding communities.
 The philosophy of The Children’s Home starts with the belief that all children have a right to a protective, nurturing environment.
 They provide therapeutic services, parenting education and counseling, residential care, and work with the goal of returning children to the community.

 - $25 – Eleanor Roosevelt Center at Val-Kill

 - $300– Grace Smith House is a private not-for-profit domestic violence agency, providing both residential and non-residential services to victims of domestic violence and their children.
 We offer residential shelter, non-residential services, counseling, advocacy, legal assistance, and preventative education for residents of Dutchess County, NY and surrounding counties.

 - $1000 – Sparrow’s Nest of the Hudson Valley